-Points No evidence (Little or no evidence) Beginning (Limited evidence) Developing (Clear evidence) Accomplished (Clear convincing and substantial evidence) Overall Style ASTL Learning Outcome 4 2 Contains many grammatical errors or error patterns.
+No evidence Beginning Developing Accomplished Points (Little or no evidence) (Limited evidence) (Clear evidence) (Clear convincing and substantial evidence) ASTL Learning Outcome 4 from the personal reflective journal (two or fewer journal excerpts). reflective journal (minimum of three journal excerpts). journal (minimum of four journal excerpts). reflective journal (minimum of five journal excerpts).
+Overall Style ASTL Learning Outcome 4 2 Contains many grammatical errors or error patterns.
 Lacks in grammatical or stylistic form OR contains many errors or error patterns.
 Grammatically and stylistically written, but contains some errors or error patterns.
 Grammatically and stylistically well written with few errors and no error patterns.
-Concluding Reflection (included at the end of the Autobiographical Study) 4 Concluding Reflection: Reflection provides minimal connections to what was learned in creating the study, or Concluding Reflection: Provides a reflection about what the author has learned in creating the study.
+Concluding Reflection (included at the end of the Autobiographical Study) ASTL Learning Outcome 4 4 Concluding Reflection: Reflection provides minimal connections to what was learned in creating the study, or a concluding Reflection is not included Concluding Reflection: Provides a reflection about what the author has learned in creating the study.
 Few connections of own learning to classroom practice Concluding Reflection: Provides a critical reflection about what the author has learned in creating the study.
 Connects own learning to classroom practice Concluding Reflection: Provides a clearly articulated critical reflection about what the author has learned in creating the study.
-Connects own learning to classroom practice ASTL Learning Outcome 4 a concluding Reflection is not included/ Does not make connections of own learning to classroom practice.
+Connects own learning to classroom practice